 Collaboration with local partners

 In addition to OVO, two Senegalese partners are also involved in the project: MEZCOP, the Mutual Savings and Credit Union of the Potou area, and APAF, the Association for the Promotion of Fertile Trees in Agroforestry and Forestry.
-Smart Mbey is closely monitored by Daha Diallo, OVO’s local representative.
+Smart Mbey is closely monitored by Daha Diallo, OVO’s local representative together with Birane Nguer, who is in charge of operational guidance.
 He provides an update: “Ten producers have received funding for the installation of a solar-powered pump system, for planting a natural fence, and for agricultural crops.
 More than 4,000 trees have already been planted.
 Of course, this transition is not easy for the farmers.
 We try to convince them by providing training and highlighting the major problems they face: climate change and the cost of energy.
 Finally, I would also like to emphasize the third pillar of the project: ‘Clean Cooking.’
 To prevent excessive deforestation for cooking, we had local craftsmen make wood stoves that use up to 50% less wood than traditional methods, resulting in less smoke and CO2 emissions.
-Ten of these stoves have already been distributed, and so far, everyone is very satisfied.”
+10 have already been distributed in a pilot project, the next 15 have been ordered because everyone is really very enthusiastic."